AP FACT CHECK: Trump payroll tax cut is Social Security risk

 A 12.4% payroll tax split between employers and workers funds Social Security, while a 2.9% payroll tax finances Medicare.
 These taxes raised $1.24 trillion last year, according to the Congressional Budget Office.
 Over a 10-year period, Trump’s idea would blow a $16.1 trillion hole in a U.S. budget that is already laden with rising debt loads.

 Trump last week announced a payroll tax deferral through the end of the year, part of a series of moves to bypass Congress after talks on a broader coronavirus relief bill that has stalled.
-He says he will make it a permanent tax cut with the help of Congress.
+He says he will eliminate the tax with the help of Congress.
 Democrats have described that idea as a nonstarter.

+White House press secretary Kayleigh McEnany on Thursday suggested to reporters that Trump misspoke when he said he would eliminate the payroll tax if reelected.
+She said the president would only push to make the payroll tax deferrals permanent.

+Trump on Wednesday said at least four times that he would end the payroll tax.
+The president added that the tax would be eliminated after the “beginning of the new year,” while the deferral only applies to the closing months of 2020.
+Trump said his planned payroll tax reduction would be a “number that’s bigger than any of the numbers we talked about.”
+A typical family would get back $5,000 or more, Trump said.

 TRUMP, asked how the General Fund can sustain the payments: “We’re going to have tremendous growth. ...
 You will see growth like you have not seen in a long time.”